awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 `Tags`  <a name="cfn-s3-bucket-tags"></a>
 An arbitrary set of tags \(key\-value pairs\) for this S3 bucket\.
- We recommend limiting the number of tags to seven\.
-Applying more than seven tags prevents the AWS CLI and the AWS CloudFormation console and API actions from listing the tags for the bucket\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)